mattmillsxyz/braille-generator/README.md

 ## Why?

-In my other life, I create digital artwork (like [this](https://www.instagram.com/p/Brne-SzBkHq/)) with various apps on my iPhone.
+In my other life, I create digital artwork (like [this](https://www.instagram.com/p/Brne-SzBkHq/)).
 I wanted a quick way to add the title of the artwork using braille code to give it a more interesting look.